Mistletoe Villa: History

 During World War II a 30-foot square iron widow's walk on the roof was donated to the U.S. Government, which was looking for scrap metal from civilians to aide in the war effort.
 During that same period trains transporting U.S. troops would pass the house and deliver German prisoners of war to a factory next door to work.
 Children growing up in the house described having conversations with German prisoners with the assistance of a translator as well as playing games of catch with them.

 It is unknown exactly when the house was given its distinctive name but it has been attributed to "all the mistletoe that just drooled from the trees."

 Restoration efforts

 Mistletoe Villa was abandoned in 1964 and would remain unoccupied for more than a decade.
 Near the end of the 1970s the house was added to the National Register of Historic Places and was sold to the NC Historic Preservation Fund to search for a new owners.
 In 1979 a couple from Washington, D.C. bought the house after seeing it featured in an advertisement in a history-related publication.
 The couple would complete a 500-mile round trip every other-weekend to make repairs and would own the house until 1991.
 In addition to using the house as a weekend retreat and project they opened the house to the public and allowed for catered events and parties, a trend that would continue through some future owners as well.
+Future owners, Anthony & Janey Brown of Henderson NC, bought the property in 2004, and renovated it to its original splendor.
+Adding a water fountain, new roof, multiple foundation upgrades, multiple flower beds and splendid floral gardens, the property was used as an event space, hosting many weddings, receptions. proms, dances, state dinners and parties.
+The home was recently purchased by another local North Carolina couple who hope to continue the never ending work of bringing it back to its glory days.